 Clinical Trials Support Units

 The CTSUs allow investigators to focus on their research and patients, instead of administrative tasks.
-CTSUs use a standard set of work guides to harmonize elements across the clinical trial enterprise while allowing for local flexibility to reflect the uniqueness of various types of trials.
-CTSUs provide mandatory pre-/post- award support and optional study coordinator support.
-All of the CTSUs offer a Finance Lead, Contract & Grants Specialist, Project Coordinator, and Study Coordinator Support.
-The seven CTSUs are:
+CTSUs use a standard set of work guides to harmonize elements across the clinical research enterprise while allowing for local flexibility to reflect the uniqueness of various types of research.
+CTSUs provide mandatory pre-/post-award support and optional study coordinator support.
+When working with the Support Units, the six non-oncology units may be referred to as M-CTSU and Oncology as O-CTSU.

-All clinical trials being serviced by a CTSU will be managed in OnCore, an enterprise Clinical Trials Management System (CTMS).
-OnCore allows for automated standard interfaces with MiChart, which helps reduce duplicate date entry and integrates clinical research billing for increased efficiency and accuracy.
-OnCore provides subject and financial management for all clinical trials at Michigan Medicine.
+All clinical research being serviced by a CTSU is managed in OnCore, an enterprise Clinical Trials Management System.
+OnCore allows for automated standard interfaces with MiChart, which helps reduce duplicate data entry and integrates clinical research billing for increased efficiency and accuracy.
+OnCore provides subject and financial management for all clinical research at Michigan Medicine.

 For more information, visit the Clinical Trials Support Units page.

 IRBMED Policies & Guidance

 The Human Research Protection Program (HRPP) is an institutional-wide program coordinated by the University of Michigan Office of Research (UMOR) and composed of the executive officers, research review committees, and other entities that are responsible for protecting the rights and welfare of participants in research conducted or reviewed by the U-M.